-You'd be absolutely foolish to not properly educate yourself before making an RV purchase.
+It would be foolish not to properly educate yourself before making an RV purchase.

-Utilizing RV Consumer Group resources is one of the best ways to quickly learn which RV manufacturers are rated best, and what to look at when you are shopping for RVs.
+Utilizing RV Consumer Group resources is one of the best ways to quickly learn which RV manufacturers are rated best and what to look at when shopping for RVs.

-There are a lot of ways to reduce the amount of hours it takes people to build RVs.
-Most ways result in a low quality RV.
+There are a lot of ways to reduce the number of hours it takes people to build RVs.
+Most practices result in a low-quality RV.

 RV Manufacturer Customer Support

-How well they stand behind their product is one of the best tests of how good an RV manufacturer is.
+How well does a manufacturer stand behind their product?
+This is one of the best tests of how good an RV manufacturer is.

-When you have a problem with your new rig (and you most likely will, even with the most reliable RV brand), you want the issue resolved fast and with the least amount of fuss.
+When you have a problem with your new rig (and you likely will, even with the most reliable RV brands), you want the issue resolved fast and with the least amount of fuss.